msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 Be active in community.
 I understand speaking might not be for everyone but you can become an open source contributor.
 Find interests outside of your daily job.
 Do them cause you enjoy them, cause you want to do them and years later it might pay back 10 fold.

+## PHP is dead

+## learn other languages
+- I didnt ...
+I focused too much on one
+- beware of 'jack of all trades, master of none'

+## Agile

+Agile is about people and companies being adaptable not about change.
+This is the misconception I had for yeard.
+No business will decide one day to transition from being a bakery to being a car manufacturer.

+## Lack of planning

+As well, agile doesnt mean there is no planning.
+That is where you implement methodologies like sprint or kanban...

+## Be adaptable not abusable

+Design story.

+I spoke to few friends that have a client that comes EVERY day with what needs to be done at 3 or 4PM.
+And it all has to be done for tomorrow.
+I will help but if we have defined nine to five on the third day at 5PM you would get a 'cya tomorrow'.

+When does tasks lend on my desk, I would clearly communicate, that it will be done tomorrow.

+Look, I'm adaptable, not abusable.

+## Log time

+I started logging time 10 years ago, it started as a need for tracking time as I tend to get lost.
+I still suck at predictions and estimates but at least I can take a look and see how much time I spent preparing this talk.
+Of course, it will not cover all the time as I would also be walking my dog and thinking about it and so on.

+## Write notes & todos

+Instead of remembering things, write them down.
+Yes, I hated the idea of writing things down too but at some point in time, life just became too much to handle: I would either drive to the shop and think 'dont forget to buy tomatoes,dont forget to buy tomatoes' or I would come out of shop with everything but that.Mind is precious resource, use it for creative things not for remembering

+## Throw money at problems

+Delegate as much as you can.
+If you are a part of the team, delegate cool and exciting tasks to others and keep shitty ones for your self.
+Give what are boring tasks for you to colleagues that find it exciting: you as mid always have some tasks that would be interesting to juniors or someone who has not worked on that part of project.
+Be creative and people will come to you for more.
+Rasmus

+I had a situation when one of the projects kept growing like crazy: we had to buy more and more hardware.
+And each server was in a range of my jearly salary.
+I kept trying to find ways to make things more performant when all I had to do is say 'we need 1 more server, get it'.
+I was saving my clients money and their CEO asked me later: who gave you that permission?
+You were making decisions on my behalf

 ## Karma!